helenclx/leilukin-site/src/slashes/statements/accessibility.md

 ## Accessibility Features

 High-level overview of the accessibility features of this site:

-* Responsive design and mobile-friendly layout
+* Responsive design and mobile-friendly layout.
-* Semantic HTML, enhanced by Web Accessibility Initiative – Accessible Rich Internet Applications (WAI-ARIA)
+* Semantic HTML, enhanced by Web Accessibility Initiative – Accessible Rich Internet Applications (WAI-ARIA).
-* Sufficient colour contrast between text and background colours
+* Sufficient colour contrast between text and background colours.
-* Alt text for all non-decorative images, occasionally accompanied with longer image descriptions
+* Alt text for all non-decorative images, occasionally accompanied with longer image descriptions.
-* Keyboard navigation-friendly: Every interactive element can be focused and interacted with keyboard buttons, with visible outline when focused
+* Keyboard navigation-friendly: Every interactive element can be focused and interacted with keyboard buttons, with visible outline when focused.
-* Logical content and heading flow
+* Logical content and heading flow.
-* Links to skip to the main content or the top of the page
+* Links to skip to the main content or the top of the page.
 * Sufficient font size that can be enlarged without breaking the site layout
-* No autoplaying audio or video
+* No autoplaying audio or video.

 This site uses the [Lexend](https://www.lexend.com/) font family as the default font and [Intel One Mono](https://www.intel.com/content/www/us/en/company-overview/one-monospace-font.html) as the monospaced font to improve text readability.